oliveigah/BN-elixir-in-action/README.md

-# Elixir in Action 2nd Edition - Chapter 2
+# Elixir in Action 2nd Edition
 This are my personal notes of the book.
 ## Type System